 It’s also made with a thinner material that makes it easy to slip on and off, while the Techlite midsole provides plenty of cushion without adding extra weight to the shoe.

 - Superior traction

 - Sizes may run a bit large

-The Columbia PFG Bahama Vent Slip-On keeps your feet comfortable while giving you all the traction you need, whether on a bosat deck or any other terrain.
+The Columbia PFG Bahama Vent Slip-On keeps your feet comfortable while giving you all the traction you need, whether on a boat deck or any other terrain.

 There are plenty of reasons we include Dexter’s Benton Boat Shoe on our list, including overall comfort.
-And comfort, in this case, comes from a memory foam sole that helps this shoe rank among the best men’s boat shoes with arch support.
+Comfort, in this case, comes from a memory foam sole that helps this shoe rank among the best men’s boat shoes with arch support.

 While some reviewers say it takes some time to break these shoes in, you’ll love how they feel after you’ve worn them a few times.